kvh/common-model/README.md

 namespace: common
 version: 0.1.0
 description: |
-  Represents any commercial transaction of a set amount at a given time, optionally specifying the buyer, seller, currency, and item transacted.
+  Represents any uniquely identified commercial transaction of a set amount at a given time, optionally specifying the buyer, seller, currency, and item transacted.
 immutable: true
 unique_on:
   - id